-As stated in our Relationships and Sex Education Policy, Year 6 parents have the right to remove their child from this session which involves conception of a baby.
+As stated in our Relationships and Sex Education Policy, Year 6 parents have the right to remove their child from this session, which involves conception of a baby.
 This is slides 13-16 on the Year 6 PowerPoint.
 If you wish to withdraw your child, please put your request in writing addressed to myself, as headteacher and email it to adminoffice@st-johnscofe.hants.sch.uk

 Please find attached the PowerPoints for the sessions.
 These include notes which the teachers will use as part of their discussions with the children.
 If you have any further questions, please email the admin office who will forward your email to the appropriate member of staff.